jasmith79/jasmith79-dotfiles/README.md

 dotfile install -a --exclude git
 ```

-You can leave the git install script in if you really want, but it may set your git username and email to mine.
+You can leave the git install script in if you really want, but it may set your git username and email to mine ;-)

+* Go out for coffee.
+Or something stronger, hell, I'm not judging.
+But it's going to take awhile.
 * RTFO 🤘

 ### NOTE TO SELF on Linux

-* Run dropbox setup
+* Finish dropbox setup in the open browser window.
 * Sign in to google account
 * Open google calendar to allow notifications
 * Set up ssh keys